Introduction

 CI integration

 Because nucleus check exits non-zero on any conflict, validating your stm32.toml in CI is a one-liner.
-Nucleus ships a reusable composite action that installs the CLI, runs check (and optionally build), and posts a PR summary with the conflict count and firmware size.
+Nucleus ships a reusable composite action that installs the CLI, runs checkbuildtest (QEMU always, hardware optionally), and posts a PR summary with per-backend results — see Test History & CI for the full per-backend report format.

 Quick start: copy-paste nucleus.yml